Mazarambroz

 Mazarambroz is a municipality located in the province of Toledo, Castile-La Mancha, Spain.
 According to the 2006 census (INE), the municipality has a population of 1314 inhabitants.

-Archaeology
+History

 In Roman times there was a reservoir supplying the city of Toledo via an aqueduct.
-There are some remains of the dam.
+There are some remains of the dam, in the limits with Sonseca.

 Ecology

 It is one of the areas in the Montes de Toledo where the Iberian lynx has been reintroduced.